lindavr/Docs/ContributorGuide/git-commands-for-master.md

  **Note:** If you are working in a private repository, add the "-pr" suffix to all commands using a repository name.

-2. Switch context to your <repository-name>.
+2. Switch context to your `<repository-name>`.
 Recall that this maps to a local working directory on your computer, under the path `c:\users\user-account\repository-name\` :

         cd <repository-name>:
-3. Check out the master branch:
+3. Set the current working branch to the 'master' branch:

         git checkout master

-4. Pull down the latest changes for the master branch, and create a fresh local working branch derived from the master branch:
+4. Pull down the latest changes for the 'master' branch in the docs.microsoft.com repository, and create a fresh local working branch derived from the master branch:

         git pull upstream master:<working-branch>